reedspool/html-wiki/entries/project/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Sat Aug 30 01:32:37 PM PDT 2025

+A while back in this project (Fri Aug 15 entry), I installed a system for tracking the category of the source of parameters.
+That is, I required each parameter value to have a source string set.
+That source could be "derived" if it was something the server added based on other configuration, or "query param" if it was part of the user's original query.

+This system was very cumbersome, but I put up with it because I hoped it would be really valuable later to be able to unpack if the server overrode a user's parameter.
+And I would have left it in, until I found a real problem with it.

+I never thought this system would leak into external callers.
+They could provide query paramters as a JS object (map/dictionary), or a URLSearchParams object, or something simple, and then the server would map into the more complex structure.

+The problem was that the structure was ambiguous around nested values.
+Sometimes it was worthwhile for a nested value to be structured as a "source & value".
+But other times that made no sense at all.

+This lack of sense became apparent when I started making my JavaScript based query language.
+JavaScript functions can return arbitrarily complex objects, and other functions can take arbitrarily complex objects as parameters.
+If I kept doing this transparent transformation into my complex structure, I'd need to also give a way for users to transparently use those values, and I couldn't think of any nice way to allow transparent use of my complex structure and any random object at the same time.

+Whew that was all a mouthful.
+It felt good to talk about a system a bit before I ripped it out, like mourning a choice as if it had a life.

 ### Fri Aug 29 10:55:31 PM PDT 2025

 My experiments over the past week were successful.
 I had a new query language which seemed effective.
 I started by getting parity with my previous initial flat query engine in tests.